simp/simp-doc/docs/user_guide/HOWTO/Enable_STIG_Mode.rst

 Place the system in STIG-enforcing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have ensured that ``stiguser`` can both access your system as well as escalate to an administrative user without being blocked by SELinux, you are ready to enable STIG-enforcing mode.
+Now that you have ensured that ``stiguser`` can access your system as well as escalate to an administrative user without being blocked by SELinux, you are ready to enable STIG-enforcing mode.